DUNE/p3s/README.md

 under development.
 Pardon the dust.

 ## Software dependencies
-The following needs to be installed on the system(s) where you plan to run p3s:
+The following packages/systems need to be installed on the system(s) where you plan to run p3s:

 * Python3.5